 Moreover, RSI can also be used to look for failure swings, divergences, centerline crossover and to trade effectively using RSI range shift

-The formula for calculating Relative Strength Index is as follows
+The formula for calculating the Relative Strength Index is as follows

 RSI = 100 – 100 / (1 + RS)